What Have Our Alumni Done?

 - Erik Winfree is a faculty member in Computer Science and Computation and Neural Systems at Caltech.

-- Donna Crystal Llewellyn was the Director of the Georgia Tech Center for the Enhancement of Teaching and Learning.
+- Donna Crystal Llewellyn is the Executive Director of the BSU Institute for STEM and Diversity Initiatives

 - Robert Lipshutz is CEO of PreCyte, Inc.